IngeborgArdoe/training/foundation_english/exercise-09.md

 This should take Company and File(s) as input, and create Document(s).

-*Guidance: You will need 3 data sources; Company (name="Company (input)", cardinality="one", private=no), General File (name="General files (input), cardinality="unbound", private=no) and Document (name="Documents (to be created)", cardinality=unbound, private=yes).
+*Guidance: You will need 3 data sources; Company (name="Company (input)", Max Occurrences="one", private=no), General File (name="General files (input), Max Occurrences="unbound", private=no) and Document (name="Documents (to be created)", Max Occurrences=unbound, private=yes).
 The task is logically very simple.
 All you need is a Scope and a Create Objects effect.
 If you need inspiration, you can look at the equivalent task «Paste new Mail from file».
 Remember to define the security of the task after creation.*

-*Tip: The file-input comes with cardinality "unbounded".
+*Tip: The file-input comes with Max Occurrances "unbounded".
 For each file, a document has to be made.
 Here you can either make use of an Enumerator which loops through the General File data source OR (even simpler) you can define a Create Object on data source Document which is bound to the General File data source at the top level.
 The latter option will create a document per instance in the "General Files (input)" data source!*

 ![oppg8fig1.JPG](media/oppg8fig1.JPG)